verilator/verilator/docs/guide/connecting.rst

 it is possible to skip :code:`eval()` calls if no model state has been changed since the last :code:`eval()`.

+Any data written via :code:`vpi_put_value` with :code:`vpiInertialDelay` will be deferred for later.
+These delayed values can be flushed to the model with :code:`VerilatedVpi::doInertialPuts()`.

 .. _VPI Example: